-2023 2022
+2024 2023

 \$'000 \$'000

-Contract liabilities 67 125
+Contract liabilities 170 67

-Total contract liabilities 67 125
+Total contract liabilities 170 67

-The Office received grants in 2023 and 2022 from the Commonwealth Government in for research projects, which were originally recognised as a contract liability.
+The Office received grants in current and prior years from the Commonwealth Government for research projects, which were originally recognised as a contract liability.

-The single performance obligation is satisfied over time as research is conducted, and the customer receives and uses the research intellectual property benefits simultaneously.
+The single performance obligation for each contract is satisfied over time as research is conducted, and the customer receives and uses the research intellectual property benefits simultaneously.
 The Office recognises revenue on an input basis, as the Office expends the granted amount on allowable expenses under the agreement as the research project is progressed.
 Unexpended amounts are returned to the customer at the conclusion of the project.

-The Office recognised \$0.108 million as income (2022: \$0).
+The Office recognised \$0.05 million as income (2023: \$0.108 million).
 No revenue related to adjustments to prices for performance obligations satisfied or partially satisfied in prior periods was recorded.